Trust your intuition when there’s too much to do and no time

-It often means letting go of things or activities that are not really that important in the bigger scheme of things.
-It is vital that you stop worrying about the wrong things – or get someone else to do them for you (I appreciate this may take some planning so may not be practical right now.
+It often means letting go of things or activities that are not that important in the bigger scheme of things.
+It is vital that you stop worrying about the wrong things.
+Or you get someone else to do them for you (I appreciate this may take some planning so may not be practical right now.
 But please don’t dismiss the idea completely!).

 The minute you let go of something, there is less inner conflict and you will find it easier to make more effective decisions about how to use your remaining time.

-Once you have a better awareness of what’s driving you, you will probably stop fighting so much (and perhaps even let go of the unrealistic ideal in your head where you can do it all).
+Once you have a better awareness of what’s driving you, you will probably stop fighting so much (and perhaps even let go of unrealistic ideals in your head where you can do it all).

 The thing is, we don’t always need our head to help us focus, listening to your heart can be quite effective too – if not more!
 By listening to your intuition you are more likely to work with your existing values and belief about time, rather than against it.